-This global setting can have an undesired affect to some applications, leading to “blurry” fonts and other behaviours on applications that do not recognize the global DPI Scaling applied by the operating system.
+This global setting can have an undesired affect to some applications, leading to “blurry” fonts and other behaviors on applications that do not recognize the global DPI Scaling applied by the operating system.
 Depending on your Graphics Card & Driver combination; SOLIDWORKS can be one of the applications that experiences issues in recognizing the global DPI Scaling.

-Resolving the DPI Scaling issue
+Resolving SOLIDWORKS DPI Scaling issue